mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and (thoughtful) comments.

-We do think the paper is suitable for publication at NeurIPS, as the call for papers stat "..." application
+We do think the paper is suitable for publication at NeurIPS as the call for papers states that "NeurIPS 2021 is an interdisciplinary conference that brings together researchers in machine learning, [...], computational biology, and other fields" and specifically lists "Applications (e.g., speech processing, computational biology, computer vision, NLP)" as a topic of interest.
+The novelty is in tackling a specific and important problem in biology with a combination of (indeed existing) ML techniques.
+By doing so, we hope to spearhead / advance / start ML research on this problem, which might well lead to novel ML techniques.
+TODO: write to AC that we find it unfair if the rating was lowered because of that?

+You rightly highlighted the two main limitations of the work (which as you recognized we didn't try to hide).

 TODO baselines / benchmark to SOTA: either done, either why not.